fmabap/xmind8-to-svg/README.md

 I don't know why the xmind-viewer has been deprecated.
 They say: "Never ever use it in a production environment!".

-It looks like that it works fine with XMind 8 files.
+It looks like that it works with XMind 8 files in most cases.

 I had to adjust a little bit the coding of the viewer because the require command in the viewer leads to errors.
 I changed it to the import command.

+I fixed a bug in the viewer: If there is a topic without text then it broke in the titleLayoutWorker.ts work function.

 The program converts only the first sheet of the XMind file.